RichardMandle/Eutectic/README.md

 # Eutectic
 Calculates phase diagram and eutectic composition of n-component mixtures of liquid crystalline materials.

+# Issues
+Plotting limited to 2- or 3- component systems; visualising 4> is wild.

 # Usage
 Give it some data:
 ~~~